Table of Contents

 How to Choose

 Match the tool to where your reviews are.
 If your reviews are spread across app stores, software directories, surveys, and support, a cross-channel analytics platform fits best, which points to Unwrap or Thematic.
-If you are an app-first product and care most about the App Store and Google Play, AppFollow and Appbot are focused specialists.
-If your reviews are local and listing-based across many locations, Reputation covers that workflow.
+If reviews are one signal inside a survey-led enterprise experience program, Qualtrics and Medallia analyze them in the stack you already run.
+Chattermill sits between the two, with Google Play and review-site coverage inside an enterprise CX platform.

 Then look at what happens after analysis.
 The point of reading reviews is to fix what they reveal, so favor a tool that connects review themes to product or operational decisions and lets you check whether sentiment improved after you acted, rather than one that stops at a dashboard.
 A tool that also ties reviews to your other feedback, like sentiment from support and surveys, gives you the fuller picture; for tooling that goes deeper on scoring, see the best sentiment analysis software.